Things to do in the Adelaide Hills

 The first one you’ll reach is Mount Lofty, near Stirling.
 It’s the highest point in the southern Mount Lofty Ranges and has a viewpoint with sweeping vistas over the city and out to the coast.

-The other mountain worth mentioning is Mount Barker (although it’s not quite as tall of Mount Lofty).
-You can reach the summit with a 500m (one way) walk from the carpark and you’ll get epic panoramic views right across the Adelaide Hills.
+The other mountain worth mentioning is Mount Barker (although it’s not quite as tall as Mount Lofty).
+You can reach the summit with a 500m (one-way) walk from the carpark and you’ll get epic panoramic views right across the Adelaide Hills.

 Belair National Park